Mrbysco/UndergroundVillages/README.md

 # Underground Villages #

 ## About ##
-Ever wanted to be tunnel dweller?
+Ever wanted to be a tunnel dweller?
 Wanted villages to also be underground?
 Well then this mod is for you!
 This mod adds Underground Villages to your world.

 ## License ##